eichelsd/mcsm-financial-model/README.md

-# 🏢 Distill Financial Model
+# 🏢 Macrocosm Financial Model

 A comprehensive financial modeling dashboard built with Streamlit that uses Monte Carlo simulation to project revenue, costs, and earnings with uncertainty modeling.
+Derived from model built by David Kozak at Distill.

 ## 📋 Features